 It’s only about two hours to Lafayette!
 Well, maybe a little more.
 You can canoe or kayak in the nature areas or visit the historic village.
 Definitely visit their website to see all of the opportunities available at Vermillion.
 The historic village is one of the most-visited attractions in the Lafayette area.

 There are a lot of plantations in Louisiana and plenty of plantation tours as well.
 There’s only one plantation tour dedicated to the experience of the slave, however, and that takes place at Whitney Plantation in Wallace, Louisiana.
-This is not a cheap excursion, but it’s very eye-opening and educational.
+This was a very moving experience and you can read more about it here.

 Trips to Mississippi